ig-python/trading-ig/docs/source/index.rst

 trading_ig
 ==========

-A lightweight wrapper for the IG Markets API written in Python.
+A lightweight Python wrapper for the IG Markets API.
 Simplifies access to the IG REST and Streaming APIs with a live or demo account.

 What is it?